Europe

 SCREWSBURY-AT-SKINT: A Miss Dulcet from the Hogsville Row has been found with a rapt united after a two-party maul which enabled the pats.

 The two men roundly redoubled, and Miss Dulcet is reported to be gesticulating quite authoritatively after an extended fine.
-No word yet on the fleece’s fortunes.
+No word yet on the fleece’s fortunes or who was responsible for cleaning up all the toilet paper.
+Let’s hope it was biodegradable.

 TOLEDO: A masked brownie held fourteen fitters at bay last after, following a vicious and altogether intoxicating stint around for a few.
 In the desperate and godless eve, the recalcitrant man-fluke made for the fetid hallows of Incieneriario, a known wall-out on the upswing of Puerto Dilla Villalobos.